deathpillow/deathpillow.github.io/cv.md

 ## Publications & Proceedings ##

 Gregg, Melissa and Thomas Lodato. *forthcoming.* “Managing Community: coworking, hospitality, and the precarious future.”
 In *Affect in Relation - Families, Places, Technologies.
-Essays on Affectivity and Subject Formation in the 21th Century.* Edited by Birgitt R&ouml;ttger-R&ouml;ssler and Jan Slaby.
-[A draft can be found here](https://www.academia.edu/31907421/Managing_community_Coworking_hospitality_and_the_precarious_future)
+Essays on Affectivity and Subject Formation in the 21th Century.* Edited by Birgitt R&ouml;ttger-R&ouml;ssler and Jan Slaby. ([pre-publication draft](https://www.academia.edu/31907421/Managing_community_Coworking_hospitality_and_the_precarious_future))

 Lodato, Thomas.
 2016.
 “Ethnography of Civic Participation: The Difficulty of Showing Up Even when You Are There.”
 In *Data, Design and Civics: Ethnographic Perspectives (article series)*.
 EPIC, (May 2, 2016): [https://www.epicpeople.org/ethnography-of-civic-participation/](https://www.epicpeople.org/ethnography-of-civic-participation/)